-Creating a budget can be surprisingly simple.
+Creating a budget can be simple.
 Start by identifying the time period for the budget.
 It could be for the full academic year, a semester, a month or a week.
 At its most basic, a budget is a plan to ensure that your expected resources are equal to your expected expenses.
-After you set your budget, you need to make sure that you are able to keep to it and ideally have some money left over at the end.
+After you set your budget, you need to make sure you are able to stick to it and ideally have some money left over at the end.

 Begin by writing down your resources.
 This may include wages from work, financial aid including loans, savings or gifts.
 Make sure to capture your net income, the amount you actually take home and not your gross income, your stated earnings before taxes are removed.
 You should know when your resources will hit your bank or student account.
-Most student loans are disbursed at the right time to make your semester payments, however you must be registered for the term first.
+Most student loans are disbursed at the right time to make your semester payments, however you must first be registered for the term.

 If you don’t know your resources, contact us and we will help you determine the best way for you to afford MIT and your other expenses.

 Next examine your expenses and write them all down.
 It may be helpful to separate MIT charges (tuition, housing, etc.) from your out-of-pocket living expenses (cell phone, transportation, etc.) and organize them in terms of priority.

 Total your expenses and pay attention when your payments are due.

 Compare your total resources to your total expenses.
 If your expenses exceed your resources, you're in the red (over spending) and should go back and increase your resources and/or lower your expenses by giving consideration to which expenses are needs and which are wants.

 If you have been able to break even, you have a realistic budget to follow.
 And if you have savings left over you can think about reducing your loans, setting up an emergency fund or saving for your future.

 Make sure to stick to your predetermined spending.
 Developing good spending habits now will help you far into the future.